brodycj/snowpack-vue-capacitor-2-demo/README.md

 ### Workarounds applied for Android

-- quick hack to replace `??` operator with `||` in `build/web_modules/vue.js`
-- use `mount` option in `snowpack.config.json` due to issue with directory starting with underscore, by default build configuration ref: https://github.com/ionic-team/capacitor/issues/1750
+- options in `snowpack.config.json` to avoid build directories starting with underscore, due to this: https://github.com/ionic-team/capacitor/issues/1750
 - remove HMR code from `src/index.js`, as needed to avoid a parse issue on Android 8.1

 ### Major TODO items